tiensonqin/putchar_archive/readme.md

 # Putchar

-Putchar.org is a place to discuss tech articles or [books](https://putchar.org/books).
+Putchar.org is a place to publish and discuss tech articles.

 [![Logo](https://putchar.org/logo-2x.png)](https://putchar.org)

 ### Features

+* Post format supports Markdown and Emacs Org mode.

 * Each book has its own posts and followers.

   For example, [Purely functional data structures](https://putchar.org/book/7).

-* Post format supports Markdown and Emacs Org mode.

 * You can select multiple languages you'd like to see throughout the site.